-Whenever you remove the fill/drain plug, examine the magnetic end for metal particles.
+Examine the gear case lubricant for metal particles.
 A small amount of metal filings or fine metal particles indicates normal gear wear.
 An excessive amount of metal filings or larger particles (chips) may indicate abnormal gear wear and should be checked by an authorized dealer.